polyphony-chat/docs/docs/Protocol Specifications/core.md

 *visible domain name*.
 Clients must not treat the server located at the *actual domain name* as a polyproto server serving the *actual domain name*.

-### 3.2 WebSockets
+### 3.2 WebSocket Protocol

-WebSockets enable real-time communication between actor clients and servers.
+WebSockets enable real-time, bidirectional communication between actor clients and home servers.

+!!! info

+    A polyproto WebSocket server is also called "Gateway" or "Gateway Server" for short.

-WebSocket connections to polyproto servers consist of the following cycle:
+WebSocket connections to polyproto servers consist of the following, general cycle:

 ```mermaid
 sequenceDiagram